linuxmuster/linuxmuster-cli7/README.md

 CLI tools for the linuxmuster.net community.

-Actually, follwings commands are available:
+Actually, followings commands are available (add `--help` to display all options):

  * `lmncli version` : Show versions of installed linuxmuster.net packages
  * `lmncli devices FILTER_STR` : List all devices which hostname, mac or room containing FILTER_STR.
 Gives all devices when FILTER_STR is emtpy.